Moffitt Notice of Blackbaud Data Incident. Learn More

 Population Science Research

-Population science research at Moffitt Cancer Center involves studying large data sets, survey based research and also lab work.
+Population science research at Moffitt Cancer Center involves studying large data sets, survey-based research and also lab work.
 It includes a variety of fields.
 Epidemiology uses data from past studies or lab work to assess a cancer’s potential to occur, grow and spread.
-Bioinformatics and biostatistics analyze genomic, drug response, and other data to find targets for new drugs, improve the effectiveness of treatments, and seek new ways to prevent cancer.
 Population Science also includes research on quality of life and behaviors that play a part in preventing, causing, or managing cancer.

 The mission of the Department of Cancer Epidemiology is to investigate risk and prevention factors for cancer, biomarkers that identify persons at risk, and lifestyle and molecular factors that affect patient outcomes using human populations as the laboratory.